texnoforge/texnomagic/README.md

 ## TexnoMagic docs offline

-See docs/README.md and other files in docs/ directory.
+See docs/index.md and other files in docs/ directory.

-You can also render docs into HTML using mkdocs:
+You can also render docs into HTML using portray:

-    pip install mkdocs
+    pip install portray
-    mkdocs build
-    browser site/index.html
+    protray as_html

 #### read the [docs] and have a nice magic ᕕ( ᐛ )ᕗ